-Visitors are able to skip the search results page and can go directly to the product page, resulting in faster conversions.
-It also saves a great amount of time spent narrowing down to products by showing them top products.
+Visitors can skip the search results page and go directly to the product page, resulting in faster conversions.
+It also saves a significant amount of time spent narrowing down to products by showing them top products.

 3. Encourages customers to engage

-Visual autocomplete works well with visitors as it offers rich, visual thumbnails that prompt them to click.
-This is a smart way to move visitors along their purchase journey.
+Visual autocomplete works well with visitors as it offers rich, visible thumbnails that prompt them to click.
+This is an intelligent way to move visitors along their purchase journey.

 Who’s doing it right – The Best Visual Autocomplete Examples

 1. Flipkart does a clean implementation of visual autocomplete.
-It opts for showing the image, product title and price and shows only two products to avoid confusing customers with too many options.
+It opts for showing the image, product title, and price and offers only two products to avoid confusing customers with too many options.

-2. Big basket an online grocery retailer in India has an exceptional visual autocomplete.
-It suggests products visually in the autocomplete drop down and allows visitors to add products to cart from within the dropdown itself.
-It also provides necessary information specific to products such as price and quantity with an option to change the quantity as well.
+2. Big basket, an online grocery retailer in India, has an exceptional visual autocomplete.
+It suggests products visually in the autocomplete drop-down and allows visitors to add products to the cart from within the dropdown itself.
+It also provides necessary information specific to products such as price and quantity to change the amount as well.

-Their autocomplete is both ingenious and relevant to their vertical as grocery shoppers are usually aware of what they want to buy and want to instantly add products to cart.
+Their autocomplete is both ingenious and relevant to their vertical as grocery shoppers are usually aware of what they want to buy and instantly add products to cart.

-4. The consumer electronics giant, Apple, uses visual autocomplete to show products models as well as Apps.
+4. The consumer electronics giant, Apple, uses visual autocomplete to show product models and Apps.

-6. Though Shoe Me Gorgeous, a Sydney-based exotic shoe store, has an imperceptible search box (on the left), it uses its visual autocomplete pretty well.
-It shows discounted prices in the autosuggest creating a sense of urgency and prompts visitors to buy instantly.
+6. Though Shoe Me Gorgeous, a Sydney-based exotic shoe store, has an indistinguishable search box (on the left), it uses its visual autocomplete pretty well.
+It shows discounted prices in the autosuggest, creating a sense of urgency and prompts visitors to buy instantly.

-7. New Student Fortune, a site that helps visitors online homework help, professional tutoring etc., shows an extensive list of programs in its visual autosuggest.
-They make it easier for visitors to understand more about the products they are suggesting, by giving a brief product description within the autosuggest.
+7. New Student Fortune, a site that helps visitors with online homework help, professional tutoring, etc., shows an extensive list of programs in its visual autosuggest.
+They make it easier for visitors to understand more about the products they suggest by giving a brief product description within the autosuggest.
 While this is not an ideal practice for autocomplete, it works well for them as the product description is necessary for visitors to select a particular course or report.

 8. Table Play Games uses visual autocomplete and shows different games for the particular keyword.
-This is especially helpful when visitors are not sure of the product they want to purchase and and want to look for options.
+This is especially helpful when visitors are not sure of the product they want to purchase and look for options.

 Table play games also show popular searches in the autocomplete, giving their visitors an idea of what’s trending in that category.

-9. Adobe brilliantly uses different call to actions in the visual autocomplete which reduces the number of steps the visitor needs to go through before taking an action.
-It makes sense for them to use a call-to-action like ‘download free trial’, ‘Buy now’ etc. as the visitors are sure of what they are looking for and they can instantly be directed to the desired page.
+9. Adobe brilliantly uses a different call to action in the visual autocomplete, reducing the number of steps the visitor needs to go through before taking action.
+It makes sense for them to use a call-to-action like ‘download free trial,’ ‘Buy now’ etc., as the visitors are sure of what they are looking for and can instantly be directed to the desired page.

-For instance, if you search New York, it will show you New York Hotels, Tours, activities, sights etc. in the visual autocomplete.
-It simplifies the text with visual icons and requires no effort to grasp the information.
+For instance, if you search New York, it will show you New York Hotels, Tours, activities, sights, etc., in the visual autocomplete.
+It simplifies the text with visible icons and requires no effort to grasp the information.

 Do you also use visual autocomplete in your search box?
 If yes, how has it helped you improve your conversions?
 Let me know in the comments below.